jonasbth/bike-sim-app/README.md

 An [SQLite3](https://www.sqlite.org/index.html) database is used for storage, with the library [better-sqlite3](https://github.com/WiseLibs/better-sqlite3) used for accessing data.
 Both the backend and the bike-sim apps are [Node.js](https://nodejs.org/en) applications.

+## The simulation engine
-Parts of the simulation are controlled by settings in bike-sim/config.js, such as number of users and bikes in the simulation.
-At startup, the database is cleared and filled with data described in bike-sim/src/db_data.js.
+The simulation app resides in [bike-sim/](bike-sim/).
+At startup, the database is cleared and filled with data described in [data/db_data.mjs](bike-sim/data/db_data.mjs).
 Some of the data is randomized, such as bike positions, battery level, and user names and account balance.
+Parts of the simulation are controlled by settings in [data/config.js](bike-sim/data/config.js), such as number of users and bikes in the simulation.

 A few parameters controlling the simulation are currently hard-coded, e.g. the bike positions in each city are updated every 2100 ms, so that, with three cities, an update takes place once per 700 ms.